mcmahonmc/mcmahonmc.github.io/_projects/02-mercari-benchmarking.md

 I worked closely with Data Engineering to set up a Looker integration to facilitate data accessibility and triangulation.
 This way, incoming survey data from the benchmarking reports would automatically be visualized in a Looker dashboard, which could be filtered by other key segmentation criteria we were considering such as customer growth segment and age group.

-## Engaging Users: Survey Deployment and Incentives
+## Survey Deployment and Incentives

 I fielded the survey, which was administered as a shorter live-intecept survey with the option of continuing to a longer form, static link survey.
 We collected data on ease of use, navigability, core user tasks, product-market fit, and competitor experiences.